emberjs/rfcs/text/0000-enumerable-some.md

 `Ember.Enumerable` is a mixin part of `Ember.NativeArray`, which is applied to `Array.prototype` if the user doesn't disable prototype extensions.
-We do not want to replace the native `Array.prototype.some` with ours, possibly slower, javascript version so it has to be implemented on a way that respects the native implementation.
+We do not want to replace the native `Array.prototype.some` with ours, possibly slower, JavaScript version so it has to be implemented on a way that respects the native implementation.

 # How We Teach This